Sunday, 27 August 2017

 If I were rich, I'd probably have every gadget you can think of!!

-If someone does a fart it makes me laugh and I'm talking full on tears streaming down my face laughing!
+If someone does an audible fart it makes me laugh and I'm talking full on tears streaming down my face laughing!
 (Until I catch a whiff of the stench of course)

 If I could go back in time I'd go back to the year 1984 (age 4)

-If I were in power education fees would be scrapped permanently, housing costs would be brought down to a fixed rate (based on conditions of the property and other such factors), smoking would be banned in all public places (the choice to pollute your own lungs should be done inside your own home), police would be fitted with devices (implants) to record their every word and action whilst on duty, there would be no more annoying YouTube 'commercial breaks', Friday's would be a half (working) day and selfie's would only be allowed on Saturday's!
-(The list is endless, ha-ha)
+If I were in power education fees would be scrapped permanently, housing costs would be set based on conditions of the property and other such factors, smoking would be banned in all public places (the choice to pollute your own lungs should be done inside your own home), police would be fitted with devices (implants) to record their every word and action whilst on duty, there would be no more annoying YouTube 'commercial breaks' and Friday's would be a no-work day.

 Age 21 I felt that I was done with life...